j5api/pepper2/README.md

     - Triggers run and stop events for USBs, based on a set of conditions.

 In order to run `pepperd`, we need to tell D-Bus that we have permission to create a service on the System Bus.
-This can be done by placing `pepper2-dbus.conf` in `/etc/dbus-1/pepper2-bus.conf`.
+This can be done by placing a config file in `/etc/dbus-1/pepper2-bus.conf`.

 ## Future Development